Retinal Detachments

 Scleral Buckle

 A flexible silicone band is sewn around the eye in the operating room to secure the retina in place.
-May be performed in combination with cryotherapy or laser surgery.
+Retinal laser treatment or cryotherapy is often performed as well to close the hole causing retinal detachment.
+The scleral buckle procedure may also be performed in combination with vitrectomy surgery.

 Vitrectomy

-Surgically removes the vitreous gel -- the clear, jelly-like substance that fills the center of your eye behind the lens -- through tiny incisions.
-May be performed in combination with other retinal detachment procedures, as it gives your eye surgeon better access to the back of your eye.
-The vitreous gel will be replaced with fluid, gas, or oil bubble according to your eye’s specific needs.
+The vitreous gel -- the clear, jelly-like substance that fills the center of your eye behind the lens -- is surgically removed through tiny incisions.
+This may be performed in combination with other retinal detachment procedures, as it gives your eye surgeon better access to the back of your eye.
+The vitreous gel will be replaced with fluid, gas, or an oil bubble according to your eye’s specific needs.

 Call for an Appointment